Gandalfdore/Proteus-API/README.md

 ### The libraries (located in SourceFiles) are separated in two parts:

-* Libraries written by your truly for the quntum computing purposes (these define the API):
+* Libraries written by yours truly for the quantum computing purposes (these define the API):
 	* initializers
 	* tasks
 	* pulse_lib